AcklenAvenue/competencies/Ops/Gitlab/Users.md

 ## Competencies

- - Be able to explain what is a Group in Gitlab
+ - Be able to explain what is a Group in Gitlab and why is it useful
  - Be able to:
     - Manage Gitlab users for Acklen Avenue Account
     - Give permissions to users